Computer Siksha

 <font align=”right”>

 Correct Answer: B — <p align=”right”> The paragraph tag <p> combined with align=”right” aligns its text content to the right side of the page.
-This combination frequently appears in HTML text layout.
-While <h1> can also use the align attribute, the <p> tag serves as the standard container for flowing paragraphs that need alignment.
+This combination consequently works well for placing captions, dates, or signatures.
+While <h1> can also use the align attribute, the <p> tag serves as the standard container for flowing paragraphs.
 Therefore, use <p align=”right”> for right-aligned paragraph text.

 Paragraph Tags